TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

-Raw I/O (also called *unbuffered I/O*) is generally used as a low-level building-block for binary and text streams; it is rarely useful to directly manipulate a raw stream from user code.
+Raw I/O (also called *unbuffered I/O*) is generally used as a low-level building-block for binary and text streams; it is rarely useful to directly manipulate a raw stream kutoka user code.
 Nevertheless, you can create a raw stream by opening a file in binary mode with buffering disabled::

    f = open("myfile.jpg", "rb", buffering=0)